Science Of Ripening: Why Do Bananas Change Color When Ripening?

 The power of ethylene gas, the main mastermind behind the fruit’s ripening, has been used by humanity for centuries.
 Ancient Egyptians used to slice climacteric fruits like figs to trigger the discharge of ethylene gas to expedite the ripening process of fruits like banana.
 Chinese farmers, on the other hand, used to ripen pears by burning incense sticks in storerooms filled with freshly harvested fruits.
 Scientifically speaking, the adage “one bad apple spoils the lot” refers to how the discharge of ethylene gas from a decayed apple (or any other climacteric fruit for that matter) will promptly ripen other apples in the proximity—and eventually lead to their decay as well.

 Based on the ripening, fruits can be divided into two classes: climacteric and non-climacteric.
 Climacteric fruits are those that can continue to ripen even after being plucked from the tree.
 Climacteric fruits manifest a burst in respiration, which is technically called a climacteric rise, and thus are called climacteric fruits.
 This climacteric rise represents a spike in ethylene production as they ripen.
-Some popular examples of climacteric fruits are bananas, apples, papayas, avocados, mangoes, pears, figs, peaches, etc. Non-climacteric citric fruits like grapes, pineapples, berries, oranges, etc. are relatively docile in terms of their emission of ethylene.
+Some popular examples of climacteric fruits are bananas, apples, papayas, avocados, mangoes, pears, figs, peaches, etc. Non-climacteric fruits—such as grapes, pineapples, strawberries and other berries, cherries and citrus fruits like oranges and lemons—are relatively docile in terms of their emission of ethylene.
 Generally, non-climacteric fruits attain full ripeness before being picked, and in most cases would cease to ripen after being detached from the plant.

 climacteric and non climacteric fruit table